salihkilicli/salihkilicli.github.io/README.md

 #### How to add particles effects on a section in your website?

-There are so many tutorials on how to use particle affects on the web; however, almost all of them create a new HTML file rather than applying it onto an existing website with fixed background.
+There are so many tutorials on how to use particle effects on the web; however, almost all of them create a new HTML file rather than applying it onto an existing website with fixed background.
 I wanted to explain how to do it in this post.

 Here is the GitHub repo for the `particles.js` https://github.com/VincentGarreau/particles.js/.
 You can edit and preview the live version of the effect on [here](https://vincentgarreau.com/particles.js/), and pick best parameters for your own animation.